 John M. Rafferty, President and CEO

 John is the seventh president and CEO of the CNIB Foundation, joining the organization in 2009 after an extensive career in the private sector.
 He is also the president and CEO of our two affiliate organizations, Vision Loss Rehabilitation Canada and CNIB Deafblind Community Services.
 John is a member of the C.D.
 Howe Institute’s Health Policy Council and the Board of Directors for Accessible Media Inc., and is chair of Vision 2020 Canada.
 In 2012, he earned the Queen Elizabeth II Diamond Jubilee Medal.

 Maria Ash, Senior Vice President, Business Support Services

 Maria provides executive leadership to a range of strategic functions including marketing and communications, property, people and culture, accessibility and privacy.
-Prior to joining us in 2014, Maria was the executive vice president of Booth Centennial Healthcare, a hospital-owned, not-for-profit organization in Toronto.
+Prior to joining CNIB In 2014, Maria has held leadership roles in the private, healthcare and not for profit sectors.

 Diane Bergeron, President, CNIB Guide Dogs and Vice President, International Affairs

 Diane is the president of CNIB Guide Dogs, bringing a lived experience to the position.
 As a guide dog handler for more than 35 years, she raises her voice to challenge stigma and support equal rights.
 In addition, as vice president of international affairs for the CNIB Foundation, she is actively engaged in regional, national and international initiatives that enable people impacted by blindness to live the lives they choose.
 Before joining our team, Diane held senior roles with the Government of Alberta and the City of Edmonton.